koushikr/d3-plotter/README.md

 d3-plotter
 ==========

 A graph life cycle plotter using d3.

+The json should look like the one in document.json

+add a key "payload" along with timestamp if you want to see payload on hover